 Paula J Williams Counselling and Psychotherapy

-I am a very experienced Person-Centred counsellor and psychotherapist, as well as supervisor and trainer, with an interest in Existential and Gestalt therapies, working in central Edinburgh.
+I am a highly experienced Person-Centred counsellor, psychotherapist, supervisor and trainer, with an interest in Existential therapy, based in Edinburgh.
 I hold the Persona and Stirling University MSc in Counselling and Psychotherapy, the Post-Graduate Diploma in Person-Centred Counselling, and the Temenos Post-Graduate Certificate in Supervision.
 I also completed a course with KU Leuven on Existential Wellbeing Counselling.
-I was previously an Accredited Member of the BACP from January 2008 until October 2016, and was previously registered with the BACP Register of Counsellors and Psychotherapists until October 2016, when I left the BACP due to long-standing and growing disillusionment with their practices and approach.
+I was previously an Accredited Member of the BACP from January 2008 until October 2016, and was previously registered with the BACP Register of Counsellors and Psychotherapists until October 2016, when I left the BACP due to long-standing and growing disillusionment with their approach.
 I then joined the National Counselling Society, both as a Senior Accredited Counsellor and as an Accredited Supervisor, and I was recently awarded the honour of Fellowship of the NCS in recognition of my contribution to the field of counselling.

 I have a long history of working to support people to overcome difficulties and to realise their potential.
 Whilst at school I volunteered with MENCAP, worked with Deaf and deafened young people, and helped on residential breaks for young people with Downs Syndrome.
 I have run internet-based support groups for people who have experienced sexual violence and abuse, groups for LGBTQI parents, and conference and training workshops on sexuality and parenting.
 More recently I have volunteered for an HIV/AIDS charity, and helped to run a community website.